-This is Day 7 of the 14-Day Kindness Challenge for Nov 2012 where hundreds of participants from around the world get together in spirit to do 14 acts of kindness over 14 days.
-The challenge is now over, but you can still do the tasks in your own time.
+This is Day 7 of the 14-Day Kindness Challenge where you practice kindness for 14 days.
+This challenge is now over but you can still do the tasks in your own time!
 Visit the overview page for all Kindness Challenge tasks and posts.

 Share Your Results for Kindness Tasks to Date!

 Have you reported your progress for your daily acts of kindness?
 If not, now is the time to do so!

 - Day 0: Get at least ONE Friend / Family Member to Join the Challenge! | 30 Comments

 - Day 1: Give a Hug to Everyone You See! | 87 Comments

 - Day 2: Give Up Your Seat To Someone | 45 Comments